 In the end, everything is canned, and hard cider is very much part of the aluminum surge.
 As far as other drinks are concerned, that includes the whole gamut, from seltzer and cocktails to spritzers and Pinot Gris.
 Sure, many ciders are still bottled in glass and contain complexities that even the most discerning wine enthusiast would enjoy.
 More and more, however, are being presented in crushable can form, much to the benefit of both the environment and the nomadic imbiber who likes to pack along some fermented apple juice.

-Here are some of the best canned cider options you can sip on this summer.
+Here are some of the best canned cider options you can sip on this year.

 Set in the heart of the Willamette Valley in Corvallis, Oregon 2 Towns is among the state’s top cider houses.
 This berry-infused cider is particularly Oregonian, made with resident Marionberries (invented down the street at Oregon State University).
 It’s a dazzling lavender hue and offers brambly notes along with a nice punch of fresh apple.